Bay City State Park

 Bay City State Park (previously Bay City State Recreation Area) is a 2389 acre state park located on the shore of Saginaw Bay near Bay City in Bay County, Michigan, United States.
 The Tobico Marsh, one of the largest remaining freshwater, coastal wetlands on the Great Lakes is located in the park.
+The park is a haven for migratory birds and wetland wildlife.
 Other natural features of the park include a mile of sandy beach, over 2000 acre of wetland woods, meadows, oak savannah prairies, and cattail marshes.
-The park is a haven for migratory birds and wetland wildlife.

 History

 The park saw its inception in 1922, when the Michigan Conservation Commission accepted from Bay City a tract of land on the shore of Saginaw Bay with the proviso that the site become a state park.
 From 1923 until 1994, it was known as Bay City State Park.
 In 1994, when some 1900 acre termed the Tobico Marsh were added to the park, the park took on the name of Bay City State Recreation Area, a move that confused both the populace and the media who continued to refer to by its original name.
 The name Bay City State Park was restored in 2017.